jwodder/doapi/docs/cli/request.rst

 ^^^^^^^^^^^

-:program:`doapi-request` makes a request to a DigitalOcean API endpoint and outputs the response as readably-formatted JSON.
+:program:`doapi-request` makes a request to a DigitalOcean API endpoint and outputs the text of the response (if any) as nicely-formatted JSON.
 It's like a DigitalOcean-centric :manpage:`curl(1)` that doesn't make you type out your API token every time, with an option for handling pagination.

 A request can be made either to an absolute URL or to a path like ``/v2/account`` that will be appended to the API endpoint in use.